MySQL backup with Percona Monitoring and Management (PMM) seems useful

 Starting the PMM Server container

-The management console is now up and running, and you can view it from your browser.
+The management console is now up and running, and you can view it in your browser.

 https://サーバのIP